Sum-free subsets of finite abelian groups of type III: Preliminaries

-{\em 2.3 Elementary Properties of Sum-free Subsets.---} Every subset of a sum-free subset of $G$ is a sum-free subset of $G$.
+Every subset of a sum-free subset of $G$ is a sum-free subset of $G$.
 The inverse image of a sum-free subset of $G$ under a homomorphism from $G^{\prime}$ to $G$ is a sum-free subset of $G^{\prime}$.